-On December 10, even as Nixon and Kissinger were frothing at the mouth, Indian intelligence intercepted an American message, indicating that the US Seventh Fleet was steaming into the war zone.
+On December 10, even as Nixon and Kissinger were frothing at the mouth, Indian intelligence intercepted an American message, indicating that the U.S. Seventh Fleet was steaming into the war zone.
 The Seventh Fleet, which was then stationed in the Gulf of Tonkin, was led by the 75,000 ton nuclear powered aircraft carrier, the USS Enterprise.
 The world’s largest warship, it carried more than 70 fighters and bombers.
-The Seventh Fleet also included the guided missile cruiser USS King, guided missile destroyers USS Decatur, Parsons and Tartar Sam, and a large amphibious assault ship USS Tripoli.
+The Seventh Fleet also included the guided missile cruiser USS King, guided missile destroyers USS Decatur, Parsons and Tartar Sam, and the large amphibious assault ship USS Tripoli.

 Standing between the Indian cities and the American ships was the Indian Navy’s Eastern Fleet led by the 20,000-ton aircraft carrier, Vikrant, with barely 20 light fighter aircraft.
 When asked if India’s Eastern Fleet would take on the Seventh Fleet, the Flag Officer Commanding-in-Chief, Vice Admiral N. Krishnan, said: “Just give us the orders.”
-The Indian Air Force, having wiped out the Pakistani Air Force within the first week of the war, was reported to be on alert for any possible intervention by aircraft from the Enterprise.
+The Indian Air Force, having largely dealt with the Pakistani Air Force within the first week of the war, was reported to be on alert for any possible intervention by aircraft from the Enterprise.

 The British and the Americans had planned a coordinated pincer to intimidate India: while the British ships in the Arabian Sea would target India’s western coast, the Americans would make a dash into the Bay of Bengal in the east where 100,000 Pakistani troops were caught between the advancing Indian troops and the sea.

 To counter this two-pronged British-American threat, Russia dispatched a nuclear-armed flotilla from Vladivostok on December 13 under the overall command of Admiral Vladimir Kruglyakov, the Commander of the 10th Operative Battle Group (Pacific Fleet).
 Though the Russian fleet comprised a good number of nuclear-armed ships and atomic submarines, their missiles were of limited range (less than 300 km).
-Hence to effectively counter the British and American fleets the Russian commanders had to undertake the risk of encircling them to bring them within their target.
+Hence, to effectively counter the British and American fleets the Russian commanders had to undertake the risk of encircling them to bring them within their target.
 This they did with military precision.

-In an interview to a Russian TV programme after his retirement, Admiral Kruglyakov, who commanded the Pacific Fleet from 1970 to 1975, recalled that Moscow ordered the Russian ships to prevent the Americans and British from getting closer to “Indian military objects”.
+In an interview to a Russian TV program after his retirement, Admiral Kruglyakov, who commanded the Pacific Fleet from 1970 to 1975, recalled that Moscow ordered the Russian ships to prevent the Americans and British from getting closer to “Indian military objects”.
 The genial Kruglyakov added: “The Chief Commander’s order was that our submarines should surface when the Americans appear.
 It was done to demonstrate to them that we had nuclear submarines in the Indian Ocean.
 So when our subs surfaced, they recognised us.
 In the way of the American Navy stood the Soviet cruisers, destroyers and atomic submarines equipped with anti-ship missiles.
 We encircled them and trained our missiles at the Enterprise.
 We blocked them and did not allow them to close in on Karachi, Chittagong or Dhaka."

 At this point, the Russians intercepted a communication from the commander of the British carrier battle group, Admiral Dimon Gordon, to the Seventh Fleet commander: “Sir, we are too late.
 There are the Russian atomic submarines here, and a big collection of battleships.”
-The British ships fled towards Madagascar while the larger US task force stopped before entering the Bay of Bengal.
+The British ships fled towards Madagascar while the larger U.S. task force stopped before entering the Bay of Bengal.

-According to a six-page note prepared by India's foreign ministry, "The bomber force aboard the Enterprise had the US President's authority to undertake bombing of the Indian Army's communications, if necessary."
+According to a six-page note prepared by India's foreign ministry, "The bomber force aboard the Enterprise had the U.S. President's authority to undertake bombing of the Indian Army's communications, if necessary."

 Despite Kissinger’s goading and desperate Pakistani calls for help, the Chinese did nothing.
-US diplomatic documents reveal that Indira Gandhi knew the Soviets had factored in the possibility of Chinese intervention.
+U.S. diplomatic documents reveal that Indira Gandhi knew the Soviets had factored in the possibility of Chinese intervention.
 According to a cable referring to an Indian cabinet meeting held on December 10, “If the Chinese were to become directly involved in the conflict, Indira Gandhi said, the Chinese know that the Soviet Union would act in the Sinkiang region.
 Soviet air support may be made available to India at that time.”

 Interestingly, while the cable is declassified, the source and extensive details of the Indian Prime Minister’s briefing remain classified.
 “He is a reliable source” is all that the document says.
 There was very clearly a cabinet level mole the Americans were getting their information from.

 On December 14, General A.A.K.
 Niazi, Pakistan's military commander in East Pakistan, told the American consul-general in Dhaka that he was willing to surrender.
-The message was relayed to Washington, but it took the US 19 hours to relay it to New Delhi.
+The message was relayed to Washington, but it took the U.S. 19 hours to relay it to New Delhi.
 Files suggest senior Indian diplomats suspected the delay was because Washington was possibly contemplating military action against India.

 Kissinger went so far as to call the crisis “our Rhineland” a reference to Hitler’s militarisation of German Rhineland at the outset of World War II.
 This kind of powerful imagery indicates how strongly Kissinger and Nixon came to see Indians as a threat.

-An Indiana University study of the conflict says: “The violation of human rights on a massive scale—described in a March 30 US cable as “selective genocide”—and the complete disregard for democracy were irrelevant to Nixon and Kissinger.
-In fact, the non-democratic aspects of Pakistani dictator Yahya Khan’s behaviour seemed to be what impressed them the most.
+An Indiana University study of the conflict says: “The violation of human rights on a massive scale—described in a March 30 U.S. cable as “selective genocide”—and the complete disregard for democracy were irrelevant to Nixon and Kissinger.
+In fact, the non-democratic aspects of Pakistani dictator Yahya Khan’s behavior seemed to be what impressed them the most.
 As evidence mounted of military atrocities in East Pakistan, Nixon and Kissinger remained unmoved.
 In a Senior Review Group meeting, Kissinger commented at news of significant casualties at a university that, ‘The British didn’t dominate 400 million Indians all those years by being gentle’.”

 Nixon and Kissinger phoned Soviet President Leonid Brezhnev and asked for guarantees that India would not attack West Pakistan.
-“Nixon was ready to link the future summit in Moscow to Soviet behaviour on this issue," writes professor Vladislav M. Zubok in A Failed Empire.
+“Nixon was ready to link the future summit in Moscow to Soviet behavior on this issue," writes professor Vladislav M. Zubok in A Failed Empire.
 "The Soviets could not see why the White House supported Pakistan, who they believed had started the war against India.
 Brezhnev, puzzled at first, was soon enraged.
 In his narrow circle, he even suggested giving India the secret of the atomic bomb.
 His advisers did their best to kill this idea.
-Several years later, Brezhnev still reacted angrily and spoke spitefully about American behaviour."
+Several years later, Brezhnev still reacted angrily and spoke spitefully about American behavior."